oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 Users can set the SD quota in engine and define cosumers(users/groups).

-Users can set the vDisk minimum reserved I/O value in engine.
+Users can set the vDisk minimum reserved IO value in engine.

-Engine can obtain statistic of I/O of each vm.
+Engine can obtain statistic of IO of each vm.

 This requires support of the statistics info in VDSM API.